dwolfe884/obsidian-x86-flow-graph/README.md

 	Program end
 ```

-running `x86-create-flow-diagram` on the above codeblock would result in the following graph being produced:
+running `x86-create-flow-diagram` on the above codeblock would result in the following graph being produced in the same directory as the current note:

 ![Sample Graph #1](./docs/images/graph2.png)

-It won't look as nice as this at first, all of the blocks will be in a single column.
-You'll have to drag them around to make it look pretty.
+It won't look as nice as this at first, all of the blocks will be mixed up and you'll have to drag them around to make it look pretty.
 I'm working on doing this a little better...

 ### Plugin in practice